5 Sustainable Gardening Tips For 2022

 2. Plant a native tree

-3. Grow pollinator-friendly plants
+3. Grow plants that pollinators love

 4. Make your own compost

 Making your own compost not only saves you money, it keeps food and paper waste out of landfill, delivery vans off the road and nourishes your crops with all the nutrients they need.
 Not bad for a load of old banana skins and egg boxes.
 Learn how to make the best compost for you polants with our easy to follow guide: How To Make Your Own Compost

 It’s heartbreaking to see bees, butterflies and even hedgehogs killed by insecticides or weedkiller, and there’s just no need.
 Regular weeding, companion planting, natural pest deterrents and encouraging predators are all kinder and more effective ways of increasing your yields while working with the natural ecosystem of your garden.
 Find out how in our guides to Companion Planting, Weeding and Natural Pest Control.